zq99/DataAccessLayerJDBC/README.md

 The first constructor that can be used is one that accepts a SQLServerDataSource object from the JDBC library as an arguement.

+    SQLServerDataSource sqlServerDataSource = Credentials.getSQLServerDataSource();
+    DataAccessLayer dataAccessLayer = new DataAccessLayer(sqlServerDataSource);

 The second type of constructor that can be used is a URL representing the connection string to the database.

-    jdbc:sqlserver://;servername=MY_SERVER_NAME;databaseName=MY_DATABASE_NAME;integratedSecurity=true
+    String connString = "jdbc:sqlserver://;servername=MY_SERVER_NAME;databaseName=MY_DATABASE_NAME;integratedSecurity=true";
+    DataAccessLayer dataAccessLayer = new DataAccessLayer(connString);

 The layer maintains responsibility for open and closing connections to the database.

 ## Custom Object Model

-The layer has it's own object model to model data it retrives from SQL Server.
-The layer converts the ResultSet data object from JDBC to a custom DataTable object.
+The layer has it's own object model to describe the data it retrieves from SQL Server.
+The layer converts a ResultSet data object from JDBC to a custom DataTable object.

-The purpose of this object model is get data from SQL Server without having to persist a connection with the database, while waiting for it to be used downstream in an application.

 The DataTable object gives the data structure, and is easier to use than simply converting JDBC's ResultSet object into a List.